-Company formation in Belgium consists of several actions that are necessary for starting a company in Belgium.
-It is required to fulfill the drafting of the articles of association and the drafting of other documents such as the specimen signatures, the special application forms and the passport copies.
-It is also mandatory that all actions take place in front of a public notary in Belgium.
+When incorporating a Belgian Company the investors must be aware of the steps which needs to be taken during the process such as the drafting of the articles of association and other documents such as the specimen signatures, the special application forms and the passport copies.
+All these actions must take place in front of a public notary in Belgium.
 In order to set up a company in Belgium, a registered office is necessary, as well as a bank account at a Belgian bank and a local accountant.

 INCORPORATION PROCEDURE IN BELGIUM